Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Methodology

 \subsection{Peak-finding}

-The peak-finding algorithm is used to find all ionization peaks from a waveform.
-To reduce the complexity, the waveforms are divided into sliding windows with a window size of 15 data points.
-For each of these sliding windows, a label is added according to the MC truth information.
-The label can be either a signal candidate or a noise candidate, which defines the peak-finding as a binary classification.
+The peak-finding algorithm identifies all ionization peaks from a waveform.
+To reduce complexity, waveforms are divided into sliding windows with a window size of 15 data points.
+For each sliding window, a label is added based on MC truth information.
+Labels can identify a signal candidate or a noise candidate, defining peak finding as a binary classification.

-To process the time series data in sliding windows, an LSTM-based network is explored for the peak-finding algorithm.
-The LSTM is a type of RNN that can process sequential data and has been successfully used in a range of applications~\cite{10.1162/neco.1997.9.8.1735}.
-RNNs are particularly effective for sequence modeling tasks, like sequence prediction and labeling, because they utilize a dynamic contextual window that captures the entire history of the sequence.
-However, RNNs exhibit limitations in effectively processing long sequences and are susceptible to issues related to vanishing and exploding gradients~\cite{rnn_difficulty, yuyong2019}.
+To process time-series data in sliding windows, an LSTM-based network is explored for the peak-finding algorithm.
+LSTM, a type of recurrent neural network (RNN), can process sequential data and has been successfully used in a range of applications~\cite{10.1162/neco.1997.9.8.1735}.
+RNNs are particularly effective for sequence modeling tasks, such as sequence prediction and labeling, because they utilize a dynamic contextual window that captures the entire history of the sequence.
+However, RNNs face limitations in processing long sequences effectively and are susceptible to issues related to vanishing and exploding gradients~\cite{rnn_difficulty, yuyong2019}.

-The LSTMs have a unique architecture that includes memory blocks within the recurrent hidden layer.
+The LSTMs have a unique architecture that includes memory blocks within a recurrent hidden layer.
 These memory blocks consist of memory cells and forget gates.
-The memory cells store the temporal state of the network through self-connections, while special multiplicative units known as gates regulate the information flow.
-Each memory block includes an input gate to manage input activations into the memory cell, an output gate to control the output flow of cell activations, and a forget gate to scale the internal state of the cell before adding it as input to the cell through self-recurrent connections, thereby adaptively forgetting or resetting the cell's memory~\cite{forget_gate, yuyong2019}.
+Memory cells store the temporal state of the network through self-connections, while special multiplicative units, known as gates, regulate information flow.
+Each memory block includes an input gate to manage input activations in the memory cell, an output gate to control the output flow of cell activations, and a forget gate to scale the internal state of the cell before adding it as an input through self-recurrent connections, thereby adaptively forgetting or resetting the cell's memory~\cite{forget_gate, yuyong2019}.

-In this study, the neural network architecture of the LSTM-based peak-finding algorithm is summarized as follows:
+The architecture of the LSTM-based peak-finding algorithm is summarized as follows:

 \begin{itemize} \item An LSTM layer